25+ Chipotle Interview Questions and Best Sample Answers

 Are you familiar with a point of sale system?

 Answer: I am.

 Are you familiar with online orders and mobile orders?

 Answer: I am familiar with it as a customer.
-I want to learn more about how these matters are being handled within the restaurant on a case by case basis.
+I want to learn more about how these matters get handled within the restaurant on a case by case basis.

 Describe a time you had to teach someone something.
 How did you do it?

 Answer: In my previous job, I needed to educate a new trainee on our company policies.
 We reviewed the policies but then put them into action.
 The new trainee and I went through the restaurant and then examined how the procedure took place.
 I appreciated this excellent work experience that I feel will follow me throughout my career.

 How long do you plan on working here?

 If your shift was coming to an end, but your replacement hasn’t shown up, what would you do?

 Answer: I would stay until the new person arrived.
 But work to inform the other person that they are not there but need to be.